How to Temporarily Deactivate Instagram (Or Delete It): 2023

 Why?

-While it isn’t common practice, there are a handful of reasons where deactivating your client’s IG account might makes sense:
+While it isn’t common practice, there are a handful of reasons why deactivating your client’s IG account might make sense:

 • Rebranding or brand overhaul